You cannot breed dogs without getting a licence from us.

 d) The Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934

-Licences expire on the 31 December of the year to which they relate and must be renewed before that date if the premises are to continue as a dog breeding establishment.
+Licences expire on the 31 December of the year to which they relate.
+The premises must renew the licence before that date if the premises are to continue as a dog breeding establishment.

 To get a licence you must demonstrate to our licensing inspector: